stefanbylund/zxnext_level9/compilation/README.md

 The case cover and SD card label were designed by Richard Hallas in 2023.

+The documentation in NextGuide format was written by Richard Hallas in 2024.

 Jewels of Darkness trilogy is copyright (C) 1986 by Level 9 Computing.

 Colossal Adventure is copyright (C) 1982, 1986 by Level 9 Computing.